FrontEndFoxes/accountability-ladder/README.md

 **Consequence:** Not welcome for 3 months from incident

-**Rehabilitation:** A quiz on what you have learned from the reading and an appropriate online training.

 ### Level 3 - Physical offenses and sexual harassment
 Violations include but are not limited to: